Sino-Soviet border conflict: Soviet combat heroes

 Five Soviet soldiers were awarded the top honour of Hero of the Soviet Union for bravery and valor during the Damansky conflict.
 Colonel Demokrat Leonov led the group of four T-62 tanks in a counterattack on 15 March and was killed by a Chinese sniper when he was leaving a destroyed vehicle.
-Senior Lieutenant Ivan Strelnikov tried to negotiate a peaceful withdrawal of the Chinese commandos from the island and was killed while he was talking to the enemy.

-Senior Lieutenant Vitaly Bubenin led a relief mission of 23 soldiers from the nearby border guards outpost and conducted a BTR-60 raid into the Chinese rear that allegedly left 248 attackers dead.
-Junior Sergeant Yuri Babansky assumed command in a battle on 2 March, when the enemy had a 10-1 superiority, and when Senior Lieutenant Strelnikov was killed.
+Senior Lieutenant Vitaly Bubenin led a relief mission of 23 soldiers from the nearby border guard's outpost and conducted a BTR-60 raid into the Chinese rear that allegedly left 248 attackers dead.
+Junior Sergeant Yuri Babansky assumed command in a battle on 2 March, when the enemy had a 10–1 superiority, and when Senior Lieutenant Ivan Strelnikov was killed.
 Babansky later led combat search-and-rescue teams, which retrieved the bodies of Strelnikov and Leonov.
 Junior Sergeant Vladimir Orekhov took part in the 15 March battle.
 As a machine gunner, he was part of the first attacking line against the Chinese forces encamped on the island.
 He destroyed the enemy machine gun nest and was wounded twice, but he continued to fight until he died of his wounds.
 High military orders of Lenin, the Red Banner, the Red Star and Glory were awarded to 54 soldiers and officers, and the medals "For Courage" and "For Battle Merit" to 94 border guards and servicemen.

+Chinese combat heroes

+During the Zhenbao Island clashes with the Soviet Army in March 1969 one Chinese RPG team, Hua Yujie and his assistant Yu Haichang destroyed four Soviet APCs and achieved more than ten kills.
+Hua and Yu received the accolade "Combat Hero" from the CMC, and their action was commemorated on a postage stamp.